wavezync/vue3-google-signin/docs/guide/google-signin-button.md

 title: Google SignIn button
 ---

-# Google SignIn Button
+# Google Sign-in Button

-Adding Google Sign In button anywhere can be done using the provided `GoogleSignInButton` component imported from `vue3-google-signin`.
+Adding Google Sign-in button anywhere can be done using the provided `GoogleSignInButton` component imported from `vue3-google-signin`.
 This button is rendered by google using their branding guidelines.

 ::: tip